guilherme-de-oliveira/pokemon-challenge/README.md

 - Node: 18.16.0
 - Package Manager: npm 9.5.1

+# Live Running
+It can be accessed through: https://pokemon-challenge-phi.vercel.app/

 ## Development server

 Run `npm install` to install project's dependencies then `npm run start` for a dev server run.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.